WHAT WE DO.

 BUILDING OUR FUTURE

-TJC has found a new home, and we need your help to build our future!
-We recently closed on a property at 155 Lafayette Street, in South Nashville, after many years of moving from place to place.
+TJC has found a permanent home, and we need your help to continue to build our future!
+We've moved in to our new building on 155 Lafayette Street, in South Nashville, after many years of moving from place to place.
 During its 27-year history, TJC has been forced by development or rising rents to repeatedly move its offices around downtown Nashville, including stays in a condemned building and the basement of a parking garage.
 TJC was dislocated again when Atlanta developers bought their most recent office on Seventh Avenue and started demolition in preparation for the building’s conversion into a luxury boutique hotel.
 Even a historic pandemic and recession could neither slow the developers’ plans nor dampen Nashville’s raging real estate boom.

 WHAT OWNING A BUILDING MEANS FOR TJC